Domain Coverage & Hidden Requirements

 - Compliance obligations mentioned once in the company overview

-- Data quality issues described as part of current state narrative
+- Data quality issues described as part of the current state narrative

 - Change management needs implied by references to user resistance